 “It may not be worth the journey,” she continues.
 “The Japanese are there too.”

 My voice comes out unexpectedly bold.
-“I’m looking for my fiancé,” I say.
+“I’m looking for my sister,” I say.

 The woman lifts back my sleeves to reveal the scabs and bruises on my arms.
 Avoiding my eyes, she says, “two years is a long time.
-What if he no longer loves you?”
+What if she doesn’t remember you?”

 I don’t answer her, and she applies the cool salves to my skin in silence.
 I use my sleeve to wipe my eyes, and she pretends not to notice.